bredele/bluff/Readme.md

 ## Contribution

-Datastore is an open source project and would not exist without its community.
+Bluff is an open source project and would not exist without its community.
 If you want to participate please make sure to read our <a href="https://github.com/bredele/contributing-guide" target="_blank">guideline</a> before making a pull request.
-If you have any datastore-related project, component or other let everyone know in our wiki.
+If you have any bluff-related project, component or other let everyone know in our wiki.

 ## License